 The meeting will happen roughly six weeks after a ZBA vote that prompted Target officials to discuss pulling out, a move some in Sharon believed effectively killed the commercial project.

-On June 13, the board voted 3-0 to accept Sharon CF II LP's request to withdraw its application without prejudice.
+On June 13, to accept Sharon CF II LP's request to withdraw its application without prejudice.
 The application included changing the two-lane road to four lanes (two in each direction), rotating the Target building's orientation, and moving other buildings on the site, Chairman John Lee said.